 2.2 Adjustment of ROIC Target and Free Cash Flow Target.
-The Committee will adjust the ROIC Target and Free Cash Flow Target established as described in Section 2.1(b) and Section 2.1(c), respectively, to account for the impact of any acquisition or divestiture during the Performance Period with a transaction value in excess of \$1 billion at the time of the closing of the transaction.
-In adjusting any ROIC Target and Free Cash Flow Target to account for the impact of any acquisition or disposition with a transaction value in excess of \$1 billion, the Committee shall also adjust the ROIC Target and Free Cash Flow Target for any related divestiture(s) that may be required by any regulatory authorities in connection with or as a condition to approval or completion of such transaction (notwithstanding that any such divestiture may have a transaction value of less than \$1 billion).
+The Committee will adjust the ROIC Target and Free Cash Flow Target established as described in Section 2.1(b) and Section 2.1(c), respectively, to account for the impact of any purchase, acquisition, investment, disposition, or divestiture during the Performance Period with a transaction value (including the assumption of liabilities) in excess of \$1 billion at the time of the closing of the transaction.
+In adjusting any ROIC Target and Free Cash Flow Target to account for the impact of any transaction described above, the Committee shall also adjust the ROIC Target and Free Cash Flow Target for any related disposition(s) or divestiture(s) that may be required by any regulatory authorities in connection with or as a condition to approval or completion of such transaction (notwithstanding that any such disposition or divestiture may have a transaction value of less than \$1 billion).
+For the avoidance of doubt, in the case of any transaction where the Corporation's financial or ownership interest is less than one hundred percent, the determination of the transaction value for purposes of the \$1 billion threshold shall only take into account the value of the Corporation's interest.